 SAN JOSE, Calif. — A California federal judge on March 14 found that San Francisco Forty Niners Football Co.’s primary commercial general liability insurer has a duty to contribute by equal shares with another insurer to defense costs in an underlying lawsuit against the football team and others (First Mercury Insurance Co. v.
 Great Divide Insurance Co., No. 16-02114, N.D.
 Calif., 2017 U.S. Dist.
 LEXIS 36501).

-COLUMBUS, Ohio — Remand of an insurance breach of contract and bad faith lawsuit to state court is proper because a third-party’s claims are not preempted by the Employee Retirement Income Security Act (ERISA), a federal magistrate judge in New Jersey ruled Feb.
-17 (North Jersey Brain & Spine Center v.
-Aetna Life Insurance Co., et al., No. 16-1544, D. N.J., 2017 U.S. Dist.
-LEXIS 22710).
+COLUMBUS, Ohio — Remand of an insurance breach of contract and bad faith lawsuit to state court is not proper because the amount in controversy exceeds the statutory limit, a federal judge in Ohio ruled March 13 (Leslie Wyatt v.
+New England Mutual Life Insurance Co., et al., No. 17-40, S.D.
+Ohio, 2017 U.S. Dist.
+LEXIS 35504).

 LAS VEGAS — A Nevada federal judge on March 8 determined that insureds seeking coverage for a water damage claim cannot allege claims for bad faith, unfair claims practices and intentional infliction of emotional distress against their insurer because the claims are barred by the applicable statute of limitations (Maxwell B. Williams, et al. v.
 The Travelers Home and Marine Insurance Co., et al., No. 16-1856, D. Nev., 2017 U.S. Dist.
 LEXIS 33954).